Repurposed 2.1m cloud storage units

-New products will include aggregates for construction materials, the building blocks of recycled plastics, and at our initial facilities, electricity to power our own operations.
+New products could include hydrogen for commercial use, aggregates for construction materials and the building blocks of recycled plastics.

 We are also investing in research and innovation to develop new technologies that will allow us to create a globally-leading, closed loop business model.

 Through Sims Resource Renewal we will immediately reduce our materials going to landfill while investing in the research and innovation required to develop a more advanced, closed loop business model.